Sorry, you need to enable JavaScript to visit this website.

 Structure of Decision-making

-The structure of Lithuanian youth policy decision-making is illustrated in this scheme
+The structure of Lithuanian youth policy decision-making is illustrated in this scheme:

 The activities of structures of youth policy in Lithuania are governed by the Law on Youth Policy Framework of the Republic of Lithuania.
 This law establishes the main terms of youth policy and the principles of its implementation as well as defines the areas of youth policy.
-An important part of the Law is related to the establishment of institutions executing and managing youth policy on the national and municipal level (see also youth policy decision-making scheme in Lithuanian Youth Policy: Legislation, Structures, Good Practices).

-The coordination and implementation of youth policy in Lithuania is delegated to The Ministry of Social Security and Labor of the Republic of Lithuania.
-It supervises the implementation of the Law on Youth Policy Framework as well as the implementation of youth policy measures adopted by the EU Commission.
-The Family and Communities Department of the Ministry has Youth Division with the following functions relevant to youth policy: coordinate the implementation of youth policy, perform national as well as international obligations in the field of youth policy; implement the measures attributed to the division’s competence relevant to the youth policy, implemented by the European Union, the European Council; coordinate the implementation of the state (handed over to municipalities) youth rights protection function.
-The Department of Youth Affairs under the Ministry of Social Security and Labour implements the objectives of the state youth policy, and supervises the implementation of the Law on Youth Policy Framework.
+The Agency of Youth Affairs implements the objectives of the state youth policy, and supervises the implementation of the Law on Youth Policy Framework.
+The Youth Affairs Agency was established on July 1, 2021, following the reorganization of the Department of Youth Affairs under the Ministry of Social Security and Labor and the Youth International Cooperation Agency.
 Its main functions are political, executive, and administrative.
 It acts as a state institution that works out and implements the state youth policy programs and measures, analyses the state of youth and youth organizations in Lithuania, coordinates the activities of the state and municipal institutions in the field of youth policy, as well as performs other activities relevant to youth, youth organizations, and organizations working with youth.
-The Department of Youth Affairs also implements the objectives of the state youth policy through the application of measures to enhance the motivation and possibilities for youth to acquire education, get work, and engage in active social life; take part in the solution of youth-related problems; develops non-formal education; as well as controls the socialization processes of youth.
+The Agency of Youth Affairs also implements the objectives of the state youth policy through the application of measures to enhance the motivation and possibilities for youth to acquire education, get work, and engage in active social life; take part in the solution of youth-related problems; develop non-formal education; as well as supervise the socialization processes of youth.

-The Law on Youth Policy Framework also governs the framing and implementing of youth policy in municipalities.
-A permanent municipal council for youth affairs (for the duration of the term of office) or an ad hoc municipal council for youth affairs (for the examination of specific matters) may be set up by a decision of a municipal council.
-A municipal council for youth affairs is set up on the principle of parity from representatives of municipal institutions and agencies as well as youth organisations.
-A regional youth council can delegate representatives of youth organisations to a municipal council for youth affairs.
-Municipal institutions frame and implement a municipal youth policy.
-Different committees of Municipality Council as well as departments, institutions of Municipality Administration (educational institutions, pedagogical-psychological services, jobcentres, institutions of non-formal education (music and art schools, sports centers, etc.), youth leisure centres, cultural centres, museums, libraries, etc.) frame and implement youth policy in municipalities.
 The coordinator of youth affairs assists the municipal institutions to frame and implementing a municipal youth policy (standard functions are approved by Order No. A1-68 of the Minister of Social Security and Labour of 4 March 2008).
 The coordinator of youth affairs serves as a mediator between the politicians of the municipality, officers, as well as youth.
 Coordinators of youth affairs supervise and initiate measures, necessary for the performance of youth policy, as well as, where necessary, carry out youth surveys.
-With the view of due cooperation in the field of youth affairs, they furnish the institutions and persons concerned with information on the implementation of youth policy in the municipality, cooperate with the Ministry of Social Security and Labour, Department of Youth Affairs, and other institutions, youth organisations, non-formal youth groups, as well as take part in developing cooperation with the municipalities of foreign countries in the field of youth policy
+With the view of due cooperation in the field of youth affairs, they furnish the institutions and persons concerned with information on the implementation of youth policy in the municipality, cooperate with the Ministry of Social Security and Labour, Department of Youth Affairs, and other institutions, youth organisations, non-formal youth groups, as well as they take part in developing cooperation with the municipalities of foreign countries in the field of youth policy

 Lithuanian youth organisations have a cooperative approach to the state and the political system.
-The Council of Youth Affairs is a collegial advisory institution, functioning under the Department of Youth Affairs on social grounds, constituted on the basis of equal partnership from the representatives, delegated by the state institutions and the Lithuanian Youth Council (LiJOT).
-The task of the Council of Youth Affairs is to deal with the fundamental youth policy problems and give suggestions to the Department of Youth Affairs on the implementation of youth policy that meets the needs of youth and youth organizations.
-The decisions of the Council of Youth Affairs for the Department of Youth Affairs are of advisory nature only.
-The Council of Youth Affairs includes 12 members: 6 representatives of the state institutions and 6 representatives of youth organizations, who are delegated by the Lithuanian Youth Council (LiJOT).
+The Council of Youth Affairs is a collegial advisory institution, functioning under the Agency of Youth Affairs on social grounds, constituted on the basis of equal partnership from the representatives, delegated by the state institutions and the Lithuanian Youth Council (LiJOT).
+The task of the Council of Youth Affairs is to deal with the fundamental youth policy problems and give suggestions to the Agency of Youth Affairs on the implementation of youth policy that meets the needs of youth and youth organizations.
+The decisions of the Council of Youth Affairs are of advisory nature only for the Agency of Youth Affairs.
+The Council of Youth Affairs includes 12 members: eight representatives of the state institutions and eight representatives of youth organizations: six from (Lithuanian Council of Youth Organizations (LiJOT)) and two from (World Lithuanian Youth Union (PLJS)).

 Main Themes